haml/haml/REFERENCE.md

 ### Running Ruby: `-`

 The hyphen character is also followed by Ruby code.
 This code is evaluated but *not* inserted into the document.

-**It is not recommended that you use this widely;
-almost all processing code and logic should be restricted to the Controller, the Helper, or partials.**
+**It is not recommended that you use this widely; almost all processing code and logic should be restricted to Controllers, Helpers, or partials.**

 For example: